proxlu/civil-cultural-website/README.md

 ## Diagrama de desenvolvimento (Development diagram)

 ### Introdução / Introduction
 Esse projeto é livre para colaboração e qualquer um pode modificar.
-Temos um discord também caso tenha interesse em colaborar:
+Temos um discord também caso tenha interesse em colaborar

 _This project is free for collaboration and anyone can modify it.
-We also have a discord in case you are interested in collaborating:_
+We also have a discord in case you are interested in collaborating_

 [![discord-logo-1-1](https://github.com/user-attachments/assets/faaa1bc3-e9f9-4003-93a1-088e2e247e8b)](https://discord.gg/DJXwEeZdM5)